Choosing a climate risk metric

-A range of metrics exists to measure an investment portfolio’s carbon emissions characteristics —an important starting point in understanding a portfolio’s exposure to climate risks.
-Of the group, we’ve chosen to monitor and manage climate risks and opportunities in investment portfolios using weighted average carbon intensity, which lets us understand, and disclose to clients, our portfolios’ exposure to climate change-related risk.1
+Four broad metrics exist to measure an investment portfolio’s carbon footprint—an important starting point in understanding a portfolio’s exposure to climate risks.
+Of the four, we’ve chosen the one we think is best to monitor and manage climate risks and opportunities in investment portfolios.
+Weighted average carbon intensity lets us understand, and disclose to clients, our portfolios’ exposure to climate change-related risk.1

-For those reasons, weighted average carbon intensity is currently used in fund reporting, but there are caveats.
-Weighted average carbon intensity applies only one lens and is backward-looking—it doesn’t encompass company policies and other forward-looking information.
+We choose weighted average carbon intensity as our preferred metric, but there are caveats.
+Weighted average carbon intensity relies on carbon footprint analysis, an important starting point that itself has limitations.
+It applies only one lens and is backward-looking—it doesn’t encompass company policies and other forward-looking information that may change.
 Excluded from weighted average carbon intensity analysis are short positions, sovereigns, derivatives, securitized products and bonds issued by trusts.

 MSCI metrics may not fully reflect future economic reality.
 Our ESG specialists collaborate closely with our research analysts to understand when that may be the case, and where appropriate we engage with companies to improve disclosure and enhance policies.
 Where we think climate risk may be material, we review fossil fuel exposure, disclosed reduction targets going forward and other relevant information.